Texas Field Sobriety

 Law Enforcement Field Sobriety Instructions

 The officer may ask you to exit your vehicle and complete field sobriety exercises in order for him or her to determine whether or not you may be under the influence of alcohol.
 Whether or not you perform these field sobriety exercises, depends on how you feel at the time.
 If you have not been driving dangerously, it should not be an issue to avoid the field sobriety exercises.

 Current laws in Texas do not mandate that you do the exercises for the police under any circumstances.
+Keep in mind that there may be penalties for refusing to take part in the testing.
 Two of the tests for field sobriety involve your balance.
 One involves you standing with one foot immediately in front of the other taking nine steps forward and then returning.
-The other common balance test used in Texas field sobriety test requires you stand with one of your legs raised six inches off the ground for a minimum of 30 seconds.
+The other common balance test used in the Texas field sobriety test requires you to stand with one of your legs raised six inches off the ground for a minimum of 30 seconds.

 Consider Your Physical Health And Abilities